Meet our researchers: Richard Baugh, University of Oxford

-Richard Baugh was awarded a Brain Research UK PhD studentship in 2017 to enable him to pursue research into a specific brain tumour called glioblastoma.
+Richard Baugh was awarded a Brain Research UK PhD studentship in 2017 to enable him to pursue research into the brain tumour glioblastoma.

 Richard’s interest in cancer research was sparked during a work experience placement when he carried out a number of short projects testing potential cancer drugs.